 Oculus Battery Life Fix

-Users have noticed the Oculus VR app is absolutely killing the S7 series battery, and even more so after a recent update in September.
+Users have noticed the Oculus VR app is absolutely killing the S7 series battery, and even more so after an update in September.
 The new Oculus Rooms feature seems to be the culprit, although we’d recommend users disable the app completely if it isn’t needed.